aiven/devportal/docs/products/postgresql/getting-started.rst

 Load a Test Dataset in PostgreSQL
 ---------------------------------

 If you're checking out PostgreSQL, loading a test dataset will help you speeding up your knowledge.
-This example uses `Dellstore2 <https://www.postgresql.org/ftp/projects/pgFoundry/dbsamples/dellstore2/>`_ providing a standard store dataset with products, orders, inventory and customer information.
+This example uses ``dellstore2``, a standard store dataset with products, orders, inventory and customer information.

 1. Download the ``dellstore2-normal-1.0.tar.gz`` file from the `PostgreSQL website <https://www.postgresql.org/ftp/projects/pgFoundry/dbsamples/dellstore2/dellstore2-normal-1.0/>`_ and unzip it.
 2. Navigate to the ``dellstore2-normal-1.0`` folder on your terminal